 Glue another short stick to the free end of the long stick, then get the right angle as much as possible and glue the remaining long stick between the two short sticks.

-Now you have to decide what, if any, motif you want on the side of the .
 I used this asymmetric square pattern because I liked the way it looks- anything within the bounds of reason that you can construct with a glue gun and bamboo skewers, go for it.
 I will provide instructions on how to construct this motif which can be generalised to many rectilinear patterns.

 Measure one short motif stick length from one long side of the frame, at the top and bottom.